MayurBhurle/Binary-Classification-using-ML-Ensemble-Methods/README.md

 **Description:**
 **1.**
 In this project I have implemented Locally Weighted Ensemble Algorithm for Binary Classification Task on text data.
 The Locally Weighted Ensemble Algorithm was implemented on the 20 Newsgroup dataset and achieved an accuracy of over 75% for 3 out of 6 cases.
 The 20 Newsgroups dataset comprises approximately 20,000 newsgroup documents evenly distributed across 20 different topics.
 It's a widely used benchmark for text classification tasks in machine learning.
+The 20 news articles were divided into 4 categories "R", "S", "T" and "C" , the model was trained and tested on any two of these categories for an experiment.

 The algorithm was originally developed by Jing Gao, Wei Fan, Jing Jiang and Jiawei Han as described in the research paper "Knowledge transfer via multiple model local structure mapping, 2008".
-Please read the project report for detailed description and refer the ipynb file for the python code.
+Please read the "project report. pdf" for detailed description and refer the ".ipynb" files for the python code.
 The 6 different ipynb files represent 6 different experiments with the 20 newsgroup dataset.

 The Locally Weighted Ensemble (LWE) is a novel algorithm that combines multiple models to make predictions.
 It is useful in transfer learning problems where training and test domains are different.
 The LWE assigns weights to individual models based